mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~

 The ``failPoint`` operation instructs the test runner to configure a fail point
-using a "primary" read preference using the specified client.
+using a "primary" read preference using the specified client entity (fail points
+are not configured using the internal MongoClient).

 The following arguments are supported: